|

 How

-do they make the instruments?
 With lots of time and patience!
 Selecting

 them at the various local supermarkets can be time consuming.
 Long ones are best